LukeHeuser/notes/Java/java_basics.md

 The iterator is simple:

-When you get an instance of an iterator, you can call the `.next()` method to get the next element in the list
+When you get an instance of an iterator, you can call the `.next()` method to get the next element in the list.
 ```
 var list = new LinkedList<String>(List.of("Delaware", "Columbus", "Marion"));
 var iterator = list.iterator();